aaltonewmedia/physcomp.newmedia.dog/content/2024/heya-kwon/final-project-proposal-wind-typography/index.md

 # Questions
 * How many days of data can I collect?
 For example, 7 days?
 30 days?
 * Can I / Should I have two parts - one using recorded data and another one using real-time data?
+* How would I visualize the data?
+Would the data be lines using 1 speed and 1 direction points?
+Would they all be straight or will there be curves?
+Would I combine multiple data points to create a curve or a shape?
+I think this would depend on what the actual data looks like once I retreive it (For example, how often the direction changes).